YK Research

 Computing Waves

-• 2000s Internet/Mobile: Qualcomm and ARM rose.
-“End of Moore's Law” predicted.
-The industry found new scaling paths.
+• 2000s Internet/Mobile: “End of Moore's Law.”
+ARM and Qualcomm found new scaling paths.
+Mobile chips shipped 10 billion units.

 NVIDIA's Resilience Factors